gregdan3/lilyvim/README.md

 A vim plugin for live rendering LilyPond buffers into ~~the PDF reader of your choice~~ the Zathura PDF reader.

+I switched from using Vim to Neovim shortly after writing this project, so I haven't made any updates to it since.
+As far as I'm aware, it's the only Lilypond previewer that exists; That said, check out [vim-lilypond-suite](https://github.com/martineausimon/vim-lilypond-suite) and [nvim-lilypond-suite](https://github.com/martineausimon/nvim-lilypond-suite).

 ## Installation

 Get [junegunn's vim-plug](https://github.com/junegunn/vim-plug), then add the following line to your `.vimrc`: